bbertka/openai-gpt-review-analyzer/README.md

 docker-compose up
 ```

-This command will start all necessary services, including Temporal, Redis, and the Temporal Review Analyzer application.
+This command will start the Review Analyzer application.

 ## 3. Deploying to Kubernetes